Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Fundamentals of pervasive computing

 \subsection{Definition}

 The pervasive computing \cite{pervasive,pervasive2}, named also ubiquitous computing, is the growing trend to embed computational capabilities in all devices in order to enable them to communicate efficiently and accomplish any computing task, while minimizing their resource consumptions e.g. battery, memory, cpu time, etc. The pervasive computing can occur in any device, at any format, in any place and any time.
 More specifically, it can span from resource-constrained devices to highly performant servers and can involve cloud datacenters, mobile edge computing servers, mobile devices, wearable computers, embedded systems, laptops, tablets, pair of intelligent glasses, and even a refrigerator or a TV.
-These ubiquitous devices are constantly connected and available for any task, Ubiquitous computing is supported by different technologies including operating and middleware systems, sensor networks, distributed systems, mobile protocols and networks, human-computer interaction, smart home technologies, and artificial intelligence.
+These ubiquitous devices are constantly connected and available for any task.
+In other words, we are not talking anymore about devices acting on a passive data.

-To illustrate the pervasive computing where participants hand tasks one to another, we can cite the example of an Apple watch that notifies the user of an incoming phone call and allows him to start the conversation from his mobile device and complete it from the smart watch.
-Another example is the Audible application of Amazon, where a user can read a book on his/her tablet in the park and continue listening to it using Amazon Echo or Alexa at home.
-To summarize, we are not talking anymore about devices acting on a passive data.
 Instead, the pervasive systems are able to collect, process, communicate any data type or size, understand its surroundings, adapt to the input context, and enhance humans’ experiences and lifestyles.